JorgePeniaranda/GoldenDuck/README.md

     - Right click on the SQL Server
     - Click on properties
     - Go to the security category
-    - Select "SQL Server and Windows Authentication mode".
+    - Select "SQL Server and Windows Authentication mode"